-Recognizing that avoiding impacts to the world's forests is also tied to Nanollose's own use of paper and packaging, Nanollose is committed to improved efficiency in paper use in its own operations, and reduce waste.
-In line with Nanollose's own business production, Nanollose will aim to source agricultural residue and/or 100% post recycled content paper and packaging products.vii.
+Recognizing that avoiding impacts to the world's forests is also tied to NER's own use of paper and packaging, NER is committed to improved efficiency in paper use in its own operations, and to reduce waste.
+We are committed to ensuring that any paper and packaging we use does not include fibre sourced from Ancient and Endangered Forests^{vii} and to achieve this by the end of year 2022.
+In line with NERs own business production, we source agricultural residue and/or 100% post recycled content paper and packaging products.^{viii} If any of our paper and packaging suppliers are found to be sourcing from ancient and endangered forests we will engage them to change practices and/or re-evaluate our relationship with them.